Headless CMS company Strapi raises another $10 million – TechCrunch

 When you want to update the design of your site, you can just switch from one front end to another with Strapi running like usual behind the scene.

 Similarly, it offers more flexibility when it comes to server architecture.
-For instance, you could also leverage Strapi to build static websites and distribute them using a content delivery network, such as Cloudflare or AWS Cloudfront.
+For instance, you could also leverage Strapi to build static websites and distribute them using a content delivery network, such as Cloudflare or AWS CloudFront.
 You could imagine using Gatsby combined with a CDN to deploy your site on the edge.
 Most of your traffic will go through your CDN instead of hitting your servers directly.

 Additionally, Strapi can be used to distribute content to different front ends.
 For instance, you could use a Strapi instance for the content of your website and your mobile app.

 Strapi proves that eventually everything becomes an API.
 Sure, a headless CMS is probably overkill for most projects.
-But if you’re running a large scale application, Strapi can fit nicely in your architecture.
+But if you’re running a large-scale application, Strapi can fit nicely in your architecture.
 Companies using Strapi include IBM, NASA and Walmart.

 Many well-known open-source business angels have also invested in Strapi, such as Augusto Marietti and Marco Palladino from Kong, David Cramer from Sentry, Florian Douetteau from Dataiku, Solomon Hykes from Docker, Guillermo Rauch from Cloudup, Socket.io, Next.js and Zeit.co, and Eli Collins from Cloudera.